 An Introduction to Building a Small Form Factor PC

-If you're looking to build a Small Form Factor (SFF) PC and want some help getting started, you've come to the right place!
-Our comprehensive set of component buyer's guides and hands-on builder's guides will help you create the system of your dreams, whether it's a $500 kitchen PC or a $2,500 ultra-high-end gaming system.
-We publish these guides because we think SFF systems are the future of desktop computing, and once you've put your own SFF PC together, we think you'll agree!
+If you're looking to build a Small Form Factor (SFF) PC and need some help getting started, you've come to the right place!
+Our comprehensive set of component buyer's guides and hands-on builder's guides will help you create the system of your dreams, whether it's a budget- and counter-friendly kitchen PC or an ultra-high-end, yet still portable, gaming system.
+We publish these guides because we think SFF systems are the future of desktop computing, and once you've built your own SFF PC, we're confident you'll agree!
 If you're ready to take the plunge, keep reading and you'll find all the information you need.

-As your consider building your own SFF system, keep in mind that every compact case is unique, so no single build guide can tell you exactly how certain components will fit together in that case.
+As you consider building your own SFF system, keep in mind that every compact case is unique, so no single build guide can tell you exactly how certain components will fit together in that case.
 SFF cases often arrange components in a way that makes it difficult to install otherwise standard PC parts.
 That's why in addition to our many SFF Buyer's Guides, we've worked hard to put together a comprehensive set of step-by-step assembly guides covering a wide range of case layouts.
 We believe these are the most comprehensive step-by-step PC building guides you'll find anywhere!

 All of our Buyer's Guides shown below use Amazon's real-time pricing engine to provide up-to-date prices, and we also provide direct links to Amazon Canada, Amazon UK, and Amazon Germany, with regional substitutions made where necessary.
 If you purchase any of the components profiled in this guide, please use our links, which helps support continued development of this guide.

-Scroll down to choose your dream system!
+Scroll down to find your dream system!